nlpTRIZ/jetson_docker_X_forwarding/README.md

 `sudo docker build -t jetson_gpio --build-arg uid=1000 --build-arg gid=1000 --build-arg gid_gpio=999 .`

 ## Create a container from image to execute codes
-## Run Container from image (replace number by your gid_gpio)
+**Replace number by your gid_gpio:**

 `sudo docker run --rm -it --runtime=nvidia --net host --gpus all --device /dev/snd --device /dev/bus/usb -v $(pwd):/app -v /sys:/sys --group-add 999 jetson_gpio:latest`

 -v $(pwd):/app means that the user working directory (where the user uses this command) will be available in /app directory inside the container.
-Files in this dir are shared between the host and the container.
+Files in this directory are shared between the host and the container.